Moving to Bolivia Guide

 In addition to lithium, Bolivia also benefits from extensive tin and silver mines; historically two of the country’s biggest exports.
 It is also considered to be the second largest producer of natural gas in South America.

 It has been estimated that 60% of Bolivia’s population is made up of native Amerindian populations.
-Here, dozens of different tribes are recognized, each with their own unique languages and cultures.
+Here, dozens of different tribes are recognized, each with its own unique languages and cultures.

 All this has created a huge cultural melting pot, with very fine gradations and clearly observable differences even over small geographic distances.